 A Goddess is a female deity.
 And, for those of you who aren't keen on idols, I understand.
 It's hard to imagine an invisible means of support like this, because we can't validate or prove it.
 I grew up a Sikh, and we didn't do Idol worship, so I get it.
 So while I can't prove what this kind of support does for me, I can share a little about what they represent and symbolize.

 To me, all Goddesses represent what a woman is truly capable of.
 Imagine what we'd accomplish with all those arms and qualities of strength.
 A Goddess represents a woman in her full power, strength and sensuality.
 She may represent aspects that we want to acquire for ourselves to feel full and strong.
 Some Goddesses even have weapons.
-My definition of "weapon" here is an item, tool or belief that helps to combat life's challenges and empowers us to move forward in life.
+My definition of "weapon" here is an item, tool, or belief that helps to combat life's challenges and empowers us to move forward in life, like the goddess Ganesha, the remover of obstacles.

 First in the series of Goddesses is the one I called forth to help me move forward in writing this article.
 Her name is Saraswati, the Hindu goddess of knowledge, music, writing, arts and speech.
 The name Saraswati is derived from the word swar which means voice, tone or note.
 Another definition of Saraswati comes from saras, meaning "flow" and wati, meaning "she who has flow.
 Saraswati is the embodiment of communicating eloquently with full creativity.